Symptoms of Gluten Intolerance and Gluten Allergies

 - Fatigue

-You might be able to tell whether you are at risk for celiac disease if these symptoms become particularly painful or if they don’t stop even after not eating gluten products for a while.
+You might be able to tell whether you are at risk for celiac if these symptoms become particularly painful or if they don’t stop even after not eating gluten products for a while.

 2. Anemia

-Celiac disease might cause you to develop anemia.
+Celiac might cause you to develop anemia.
 This is a condition when you don’t have enough red blood cells to carry enough oxygen to all of your body’s tissues.
 It’s usually accompanied by excessive fatigue since your body isn’t getting the oxygen it needs to work properly.
 Long-term anemia can be dangerous if neglected.

 3. Depression

-Celiac disease is also linked to feelings of depression.
+Celiac is also linked to feelings of depression.
 This may be related to the fatigue side effects mentioned above.
 Or it could have something to do with your body not receiving enough adequate nutrition from your meals.

 4. Osteoporosis

-By destroying the villi of your small intestines, celiac disease can also lead to osteoporosis.
+By destroying the villi of your small intestines, celiac can also lead to osteoporosis.
 Your intestines will have a harder time absorbing calcium and other vital nutrients from your other food.
-Over time, your bones may lose their structural integrity and suffer from osteoporosis, which is characterized by weak bones and joint pain.
+Over time, your bones may lose their structural integrity and suffer from osteoporosis, which is characterized by weak bones and joint discomfort.

-In a broader picture, celiac disease can lead to a wide range of nutritional deficiencies if enough of your villi are destroyed in short order.
+In a broader picture, celiac can lead to a wide range of nutritional deficiencies if enough of your villi are destroyed in short order.
 Your villi may regenerate given enough time, but you have to prevent your immune system from attacking them as they try to heal by avoiding eating gluten products.

 5. Headaches